rackerlabs/support-how-to/content/how-to/rackspace-email/create-an-spf-policy/index.md

    Enter your choice after **v=spf1 include:emailsrvr.com**, and then save your changes.

-4. Authorize additional mail servers by adding their IP or server name after **include:**.
+4. By adding their IP or server names after **include:** allows mail servers.

     - For example: